-Having a buffer in the estimation helps you to cope for any delay that may occur and ensures maximum test coverage.
+Having a buffer in the estimation helps you to cope with any delay that may occur and ensures maximum test coverage.

 2. Do all builds come bug-free?

 We should consider the fact that test cycle depends on the stability of the build.
-If the build is not stable, then developers may need more time to fix and obviously the testing cycle gets extended automatically.
-Always dedicate 20% of estimated time in Bug retest.
+If the build is not stable, then developers may need more time to fix and obviously, the testing cycle gets extended automatically.
+Always dedicate 20% of the estimated time in Bug retest.